-With his NBC workspace now on display at the Buffalo History Museum, I re-discovered the Buffalo Russert wrote about that molded his character – and the areas of greater Buffalo that Russert helped shape.
+And recently, I re-discovered the Buffalo Russert wrote about that molded his character – and the areas of greater Buffalo that Russert helped shape.

 Woodside Avenue in South Buffalo, where Russert lived until age 11, was renamed “Tim Russert Way” shortly after his death.
 Around the corner on South Park Avenue, next to the library where Russert checked out sports biographies and Hardy Boys books stands the Tim Russert Children’s Garden.
 Russert helped fund the conversion of the former vacant lot into the small park in 2002.

 A wooden carving of Russert sits prominently in the middle of the garden.
 Another park, on Indian Church Road in the town of West Seneca, is also named after him, as is a stretch of Route 20A in the town of Orchard Park near Ralph Wilson Stadium, home of Russert’s beloved Buffalo Bills.